 There are two parts to this recipe that you can do simultaneously.
 First, wash, peel and chop your potatoes.
 Then, put them in a pot of water and bring to a boil.
-Cook until easily pierced with a fork.
+Once boiling lower the heat to medium.
+Cook over medium heat until easily pierced with a fork.

-The next layer is your corn and creamed corn.
-Pour on top and spread out.
+The next layer is your sweet corn and creamed corn.
+Drain the sweet corn then pour both on top of the beef and spread into an even layer.

-Back to the potatoes… Once they are ready drain out the water.
+Now, back to the potatoes… Once they are ready drain out the water.
 Then, add sour cream and butter.
 Mash and combine.
-Then, season to taste with salt and pepper.
+Finally, season to taste with salt and pepper.
 I used Kerrygold’s Garlic and Herb butter in the mashed potatoes.
 It’s quickly become one of my favorite butters to use, and it adds lots of flavor without extra seasoning.
+Garlic powder or garlic salt are also delicious additions to the mashed potatoes.

 Once your potatoes are ready spread them over the corn.
-Don’t worry, it won’t be perfect but it will be delicious.
+Don’t worry, it doesn’t need to be perfect!
+This meal is delicious regardless of the final appearance!

 - 8 oz baby bella mushrooms, sliced